Zurück zum Blog

 Platform-independence: programs written in Java on one machine are compatible to run on another machine.

-Accessibility: Java is easy to learn, but hard to master (as it’s the case with most coding languages out there).
+Accessibility: Java is easy to learn, but hard to master (as is the case with most coding languages out there).

 Below, you can find some of the more popular Java backend frameworks.